ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 ## (Subjective) practical tips for fast editing {#tips}

-I'm writing this with math-heavy LaTeX in real-time university lectures in mind, where speed is crucial; these tips might be overkill for more relaxed use cases.
+I'm writing this with math-heavy, real-time university lectures in mind, where speed is crucial; these tips might be overkill for more relaxed use cases.
 In no particular order, here are some useful tips based on my personal experience:

 - Use automatic completion whenever possible.